 Using a System Tray Menu: TurboTop

 Because this tool is so basic and minimal, it works well even when other, fancier applications struggle.
-It’s impressive how a little utility that hasn’t been updated since 2004 can still work so well ten years later — it’s a testament to how cleanly this program does its work.
+It’s impressive how a little utility that hasn’t been updated since 2004 can still work so well thirteen years later—it’s a testament to how cleanly this program does its work.

-Many applications have built-in options to become always-on-top.
-These options are usually found in media players, system utilities, and other tools that may need to become always-on-top.
-Programs with plug-ins may also have an always-on-top plugin you can install.
+Many apps have built-in options so that you can set their windows to become always on top.
+You often find these options in media players, system utilities, and other tools that you might want to see all the time.
+Programs that accept plug-ins may also have an always on top plugin you can install.

 - VLC: Click Video > Always on top.